 How much time do you need in Lake Garda?
 You can drive around Lake Garda and get a quick impression in just a day or you can spend a week in the area and you’ll find plenty to see and do… Ideally, I suggest at least 2-3 days at Lake Garda.

 Good news for families traveling with children and for people who don’t like packing suitcases every day is that you can easily explore Lake Garda from one single location.
 You will spend a bit more time in a car or on a boat, but it’s perfectly doable.

-Use this as a guide, but don’t forget that no two trips are ever the same and you might end up having more time for sightseeing some days or you may not be able to see and do all that is suggested.
+Use this as a guide, but don’t forget that no two trips are ever the same.
+You might end up having more time for sightseeing on some days or you may not be able to see and do all that is suggested.
 It might depend on the weather, the traffic, but also on how much time you spend at each landmark, how many gift shops you visit, or how much time you take to enjoy Italian food and gelatos along the way…

 If you have the time for just one more town, pick either Limone sul Garda or Sirmione.
 While you don’t need much time to visit Limone, in Sirmione you can easily spend a few hours or more.
-If you only have an hour to spare, pick Limone as Sirmione is much busier and you will probably loose a lot of time driving and looking for a parking spot.
+If you only have an hour to spare, pick Limone as Sirmione is much busier and you will probably lose a lot of time driving and looking for a parking spot.

-Lake Garda 2 days itinerary
+Lake Garda 2 Days Itinerary

-Day 1 :Visit Sirmione.
 Stroll the picturesque streets of the old town, visit the castle, go all the way to the end of the peninsula and visit Grotte di Catulo.
 Have lunch at one of the many local restaurants, take a short boat ride around the old town and the peninsula.

 If you feel like exploring a bit more, you can go for dinner in Desenzano del Garda.
 It’s just a short drive from Sirmione and the old town is very picturesque, especially the area around Via Porto Vecchio.